richardcrng/redux-leaves/README.md

 # redux-leaves

-Takes a state tree and returns a reducer with all the actions you need to control with *predictability*, *precision* and *pleasure*!
+Less than 30 seconds to manage your redux state with *pleasure*, *precision* and *predictability*.

-## Why bother?
+## 30 second setup

-Let's look at how easy it is to use.
+Start your timer:

 ### 1. Pleasingly little boilerplate

 ```js
 import { createStore } from 'redux'
 import { reducerTree } from 'redux-leaves'